ViewComponent/view_component/README.md

     link_to "Default", default_path
   end

-  def call_variant
+  def call_phone
-    link_to "variant", variant_path
+    link_to "Phone", phone_path
   end
 end
 ```

-Using a mixture of templates and inline rendering in a component is not supported (templates will be prioritized).
+Using a mixture of templates and inline render methods in a component is supported, however if both exist for a component (or specific variant) the template will take priority.

 ### Conditional Rendering